thomasdrewthomas/echo-brief/manual-deployment/README.md

 #### Assign Data Reader Role to Azure Cosmos DB Account

-1. Create the ‘Data Reader’ role on the Azure Cosmos DB Account.
-Use the file provided named ‘data\_reader\_role\_definition.json’.
+1. Create the ‘Data Reader’ role on the Azure Cosmos DB Account. edit the file provided named ‘data\_reader\_role\_definition.json’ to add your details, then run the command below to create.
 2. Open Command Prompt, change directory to the location of the file you have saved above, and run the following command to create the role:

 *az cosmosdb sql role definition create --account-name* ***<COSMOSAccount>*** *--resource-group* ***<ResourceGroup>*** *--body @data\_reader\_role\_definition.json*